Glossary

 - identity proofing

-- The processes used to collect, validate, and verify information about a subject in order to establish assurance in the subject’s claimed identity.
+- The processes used to collect, validate, and verify information about a subject to establish assurance in the subject’s claimed identity.

 - identity provider (IdP)